kylpo/react-playbook/deep-dives/cloneElement.md

 Also, this `<Press_ />` component allows us to clearly separate concerns and reuse them on other elements.
 We might reuse our `Press_` on an `image` or `span`, for example.
 We might have other `cloneElement()` components for concerns like `<Style_ />`, `<Animate_ />`, `<Touch_ />`, etc.

 *Wondering about this `Name_` convention?
-Read more about Injector Components [here](https://github.com/kylpo/react-playbook/blob/master/patterns/Injector-Component.md).*
+Check out [Injector Components](https://github.com/kylpo/react-playbook/blob/master/patterns/Injector-Component.md).*

 ## How does it work?
 Given this page, what do we expect to see in console?